 Adapting our economies and communities to cope with the immediate impacts of climate change and prepare for the future.

 Making finance consistent with low-emissions pathways and climate-resilient development.

-(New) This OECD project will increase our understanding of the complex systemic inter-linkages between our climate, economic and financial systems, and provide country policy guidance to enhance resilience.
+This OECD project increases our understanding of the complex systemic inter-linkages between our climate, economic and financial systems, and provides country policy guidance to enhance resilience.